PlayVoice/whisper-vits-svc/README.md

 - A minimum VRAM requirement of 6GB for training

-- Support for multiple Speakers
+- Support for multiple speakers

 - Create unique speakers through speaker mixing